dhu-mmct/DHU-MMCT/README.md

 ### <a id="dow">Dataset Downloads</a>
 The whole dataset can be downloaded from [Huggingface](https://huggingface.co/datasets/jellyShuang/MMCT). **Note that, each file needs to unzip by the password.
 You can decompress each `.zip` file in its folder after sending us (2212534@mail.dhu.edu.cn, ytzhang@dhu.edu.cn) the [LICENSE](https://github.com/shengyuhao/DIVOTrack/blob/main/LICENSE.md). in any format.**

+## <a id="ref">Reference</a>
+The license agreement for data usage implies the citation of the paper above.
+Please notice that citing the dataset URL instead of the publications would not be compliant with this license agreement.
+You can read the LICENSE from [LICENSE](https://github.com/dhu-mmct/DHU-MMCT/blob/main/LICENSE.md).

 ## <a id="con">Contact</a>
 If you have any concerns, please contact [2212534@mail.dhu.edu.cnn](2212534@mail.dhu.edu.cn)